5 Types of Alcoholics

 There Is No "One" Alcoholism.

-Just as there are 5 different types, with different severity, of Diabetes, the same is true with Alcoholism.
+There are 5 different types of alcohol problems,with different severity and drinking patterns.
 Knowing which type of alcoholism someone has is important in deciding on how to approach caring for the problem:

 Alpha type-commonly referred to as a ‘functional alcoholic’.
 This variation is physiologically dependent upon alcohol, but generally manages to maintain most basic functioning in all life areas.
 This can be despite either heavy or continuous drinking (sometimes using alcohol in somewhat smaller amounts spaced throughout the day).
 Physical health concerns and alcohol-related depression are common concerns over time.
 This type of alcohol problems responds well to the ReNova Method either for sobriety or moderation.
 Depression caused by alcohol overuse usually resolves quickly, sometimes with the aid of anti-depressant medication upon a doctors' advice.